natalie-kate/music_to_my_ears/TESTING.md

 -   ## [Lighthouse testing in devtools](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en)
     Lighthouse scores aren't as high as I would like, report recommended eliminating unused JS which was for stripe.
 Stripe docs recommend having it on every page so left it in base.html.
+    Had an issue with the jquery version for security reasons- Updated it to newer version.
+I checked that everything still worked after, as I had issues with the verson of jquery I was initially using, see Challenges section of README.
+    Was losing points for best practice because I didn't have a favicon- Added one.
     Eliminate render blocking resources - this was my css files, left in the head.
     Use HTTP/2- Not sure how I can dictate this, I think its dependent on the server.
     Serve images in next-gen formats - I had never heard of these new formats before and so all my images were already on AWS as png.
 If I'd have time I would have changed them all, but I'll know for future.